scribear/whisper.cpp/README.md

 Changes to `/examples/whisper.wasm/CMakeLists.txt` :
 - Added `MODULARIZE`, `EXPORT_NAME='makeWhisper'`, and `EXPORT_ES6` to modularize whisper
 - Added `ENVIRONMENT=web,worker` to build for a browser environment (as opposed to backend node.js environment)

+Changes to `/examples/stream.wasm/CMakeLists.txt` :
+- Added `MODULARIZE`, `EXPORT_NAME='makeWhisper'`, and `EXPORT_ES6` to modularize whisper
+- Added `ENVIRONMENT=web,worker` to build for a browser environment (as opposed to backend node.js environment)
+- Added `add_custom_command` to copy all auxillary js files into the build directory after compiling the WASM module

 Changes to ScribeAR:
 - `coi-serviceworker.js` was modified to be typescript compliant, and ran by the app to give us access to `SharedArrayBuffer` for threading